-All districts are required by statute to screen adult TA applicants and recipients for drug and/or alcohol use that could preclude them from working and becoming economically stable.
+All districts are required by statute to screen adult PA applicants and recipients for SUD that could preclude them from working and becoming economically stable.
 Districts may use FFFS funds to pay the costs of assessing TANF-funded recipients who screen positive for SUD and for monitoring the recipients' attendance and progress in mandated SUD treatment.
-Districts may also use their FFFS funds to provide a variety of support services to TANF-eligible individuals and families with substance use problems.
+Districts may also use their FFFS funds to provide a variety of support services to TANF-eligible individuals and families with SUD problems.
 These services are supplemental to an individual's SUD treatment and include such services as parenting programs, family counseling, and intensive case management.
-Funding for these enhanced drug/alcohol support services projects must be included as a TANF services project (as noted above).
+Funding for these enhanced SUD support services projects must be included as a TANF services project (as noted above).